 On paper, you might look like the perfect fit for a school.
 So why wasn't your application accepted?

 Here's a great piece of college application advice.
-First, the panel said, is don't look at it like a failure.
+First, the panel said to not look at it like a failure.
 It isn't.
 You don't know what's going on behind the scenes with the person reading your application, the internal mandates a school might need to abide by, or what a school is looking for as an addition to their student population.
 They're not rejecting you (no matter how much it feels like it); instead, they're just rejecting an application.

 Many students think the essay has to be about something tragic or traumatic (a “rise from the ashes” kind of story).
 And you may think there's nothing remarkable about you or that you haven't gone through any “major” life events — so you have nothing to write about.
 Nothing could be further from the truth.